 PTSD can be triggered by accidents, assaults, military combat, or natural disasters, according to the National Alliance on Mental Illness (NAMI).
 It can involve flashbacks, unwanted memories, and nightmares of traumatic events that are difficult to move past.

-Fortunately, PTSD and other forms of trauma are treatable conditions.
-At Montrose Behavioral Health Hospital, we offer comprehensive treatment for people who are living with PTSD or other types of trauma that co-occur with another mental health concern.
+Fortunately, PTSD is a treatable condition.
+At Montrose Behavioral Health Hospital, we offer comprehensive treatment for people who are living with PTSD that co-occurs with another mental health concern.

 The signs and symptoms of posttraumatic stress disorder can begin to develop quickly after a traumatic event, or they can take much longer to develop.
 Symptoms can vary considerably depending on when the triggering event occurred, but in general, the most common PTSD signs and symptoms include: